Letterbreckaun: Geography

-Letterbreckaun lies at the northern end of the central sector, of the long north-west to south-east central spine of the Maumturks range, in the Connemara National Park; when viewed from the west, the peak has a distinctive "pyramidal" shape, in contrast to the rounded shapes of the neighbouring peaks.
+Letterbreckaun lies at the northern end of the central sector, of the long north-west to the south-east central spine of the Maumturks range, in the Connemara National Park; when viewed from the west, the peak has a distinctive "pyramidal" shape, in contrast to the rounded shapes of the neighbouring peaks.

 To the south, Letterbreckaun is connected by a long winding quartzite rocky ridge to Knocknahillion at 607 m; the ridge itself includes the two minor peaks of Barrlugrevagh 558 m and Knocknahillion North Top 541 m, and after Knocknahillion, descends to the col of Maumahoge (Mhám Ochóige).

 To the north of Letterbreckaun is the subsidiary summit of Letterbreckaun NE Top 603 m, whose prominence of 28 m qualifies it as an Arderin Beg.
 Further north, the slopes of Letterbreckaun drop into the sharp and steep "v-shaped" col of Maam Turk (Mám Tuirc, meaning "pass of the boar"), from which the entire range bears its name.
 Paul Tempan notes that the "holy well" marked on the OS maps at Maam Turk was noted by Irish historian Ruaidhrí Ó Flaithbheartaigh in 1684, saying: "There is a well in memorie of St. Fechin at Mam-tuirk".
 Further north from the col of Maam Turk is the minor peak of Maumturkmore, which then crosses the "Col of Despondency" to the grassy sandstone and siltstone massif of Leenaun Hill.